sizious/dc-chain/README.md

 instructions in the `./doc` directory for your OS.

 1. Change the variables in the `config.mk` file to match your environment.
-   They can be overridden at the command line as well.
+   They can be overridden at the command line as well, **except version numbers**.
    Please note, a lot of conditional instructions have been added, so it should work most of the time just out-of-the-box for your environment.

 2. Then execute the following for preparing the sources: